-Step C1: The Approved Vendor will collect the most recent income tax returns or most recent pay stubs capturing the two previous months' earnings for all household members aged 18 and over.
+Step C1: The Approved Vendor will collect the most recent income tax returns or most recent pay stubs capturing the previous 30 day earnings for all household members aged 18 and over.
 When using pay stubs, these must include documentation for each household member claimed on the Certification and Consent Form.